Dates

 Location

-This pre-exhibition opening program will feature Japanese master carpenter, Akinori Abo, at the Japanese Heritage Shōya House for a drop-in program showcasing demonstrations of traditional woodworking tools and time-honored carpentry techniques.
-Visitors will have the unique opportunity to test their own skills under guidance.
+This pre-exhibition opening program featured Japanese master carpenter, Akinori Abo, at the Japanese Heritage Shōya House for a drop-in program showcasing demonstrations of traditional woodworking tools and time-honored carpentry techniques.
+Visitors had the unique opportunity to test their own skills under guidance.

 Curator Talk | The Spirit of Japanese Craftsmen and Nature